Reaper-Net/Reaper/README.md

 Before your call to `UseReaper()`, also add `UseReaperValidation()`.

-You can then create validators (**NOTE** They must be in the same namespace as the Request object currently) by extending from `ReaperValidator<TRequest>` and using FluentValidator just as you normally would:
+You can then create validators by extending  from `RequestValidator<TRequest>` and using FluentValidator just as you normally would:

 ```csharp
 public class TestRequest